yiisoft/yii-core/docs/guide/start-forms.md

 represent form data.

 > Info: [[yii\base\Model]] is used as a parent for model classes *not* associated with database tables.
-[[yii\db\ActiveRecord]] is normally the parent for model classes that do correspond to database tables.
+[[Yiisoft\Db\ActiveRecord]] is normally the parent for model classes that do correspond to database tables.

 The `EntryForm` class contains two public members, `name` and `email`, which are used to store the data entered by the user.
 It also contains a method named `rules()`, which returns a set